 - Add salt, spices, and a little bit of olive or cooking oil (about one tablespoon per bag).
 For steak, I like to season with kosher salt and maybe a sprig of rosemary if I have it on hand, and a scant tablespoon of olive oil per steak.

 - Seal in vacuum sealer.

-- Label and date--believe me, you'll be glad you did.
+- Label and date--you'll be glad you did.
 Don't skip this step!

 Step Three: Pop It Into the Sous Vide Pot

 When you're ready to eat, just pop a bag/bags into your sous vide pot, and cook until done.
 It's not exactly an instant meal, as it will take time for your sous vide to come up to temp and more time for the meat to cook--probably about 90 minutes from the time you put it in, depending on how much, how thick, etc. But the best part is that you can spend almost all of that 90 minutes doing other things.
 Steam some vegetables and throw some potatoes in the oven to bake, and you're done.
 If you want to brown the meat when it's out of the sous vide, that takes about two minutes.